 9. How to change your insurance when moving

-Whether you stay with your current insurer or not, your policy will most likely change after you relocate.
+If you’re moving to a new state, your policy will most likely change after you relocate even if you stay with your current insurer.
 This is because auto insurance laws vary across states.

 For example, if you’re moving to a no-fault state, you’ll be required to purchase Personal Injury Protection (PIP) as an add-on to your policy.
 Make sure you talk to an agent so you understand the different insurance coverages you’ll need in your new location.

-Moving states is the perfect time to shop around for new insurance since your current insurer might not operate in your new location.
+Moving states gives you an opportunity to shop around for new insurance since your current insurer might not operate in your new location.
 Not only that, you can use this time to figure out with these new coverages which insurance company will give you the best rate.

 10. Deciding on the right coverage levels